ethereum/remix-project/apps/remix-ide/meetings.md

  - solidity contract
  - test contract

-we only support md for now and move to supporting other format if needded.
+we only support md for now and move to supporting other format if needed.
 It requires the "test" native plugin to extend its API.
 @rob/@francois are managing that.